edrlab/thorium-reader-doc/content.en/300_accessibility/310_screenReaders.md

 (contribution from Prashant Verma, DAISY Consortium)

-For reading text, navigating in tables, navigating in the browser window, the the insertion key can be replaced by the modifier key of the screen reader (e.g. the Caps Lock key). key)
+For reading text, navigating in tables, navigating in the browser window,
+the insertion key can be replaced by the modifier key of the screen reader (e.g. the Caps Lock key).

 ## Quick keys for navigation